docsdevbr/laravel-doc-pt-br/upgrade.md

 ]);
 ```

+<a name="storage"></a>
+### Storage

+<a name="local-filesystem-disk-default-root-path"></a>
+#### Local Filesystem Disk Default Root Path

+**Likelihood Of Impact: Low**

+If your application does not explicitly define a `local` disk in your filesystems configuration, Laravel will now default the local disk's root to `storage/app/private`.
+In previous releases, this defaulted to `storage/app`.
+As a result, calls to `Storage::disk('local')` will read from and write to `storage/app/private` unless otherwise configured.
+To restore the previous behavior, you may define the `local` disk manually and set the desired root path.

 <a name="validation"></a>
 ### Validation

 <a name="image-validation"></a>
 #### Image Validation Now Excludes SVGs

+**Likelihood Of Impact: Low**

 The `image` validation rule no longer allows SVG images by default.
 If you would like to allow SVGs when using the `image` rule, you must explicitly allow them: